ccarabine/payrollapp/docs/user_manual.md

 If there is already an existing employee record in the payroll sheet, the application will provide feedback to the user

-“Employees hours already entered in wkxx, please go to option 2 to amend”
+“Employees hours already entered in wk xx, please go to option 2 to amend”

-Press any key to return to the display payroll menu is displayed
+Press any key to return to the Display payroll menu

 Providing there is no record already entered, ‘No entry found in payroll’ message will be displayed